 - The losses you have to sell any of the investment that you have a loss that you want to harvest has to be sold by December 31st.
 It is not an April 15th tax deadline it is a calendar year deadline.

-- On a recent podcast show, Episode 35, I talked about a new investment strategy called Direct indexing, which automatically does tax loss harvesting for you.
+- On Episode 35 of The Agent of Wealth Podcast, I talked about a new investment strategy called Direct indexing, which automatically does tax loss harvesting for you.